saicone/types/README.md

 every object type that you want to parse must have a minimum sense with the conversion or `null` will be return, for example a `"1.4"` can be converted into any `Number` type.

-Also, any supported (non-primitive) object type can be returned as array value of its type.
+Also, any supported (primitive) object type can be returned as array value of its type.

 ### Primitives